Feb 12 2013

 Designing the London Underground System

-Another notable contributor to the Underground’s design was American financier Charles Tyson Yerkes, who was the first person to envision unification of London’s chaotic underground network as one system.
+Another notable contributor to the Underground’s design was American financier Charles Tyson Yerkes, who was the first person to envision a unification of London’s chaotic underground network as one system.

 Henry Charles Beck (also known as Harry Beck) is an English engineering draftsman who gained popularity when he created the London Underground Tube map in 1931.
 He created a full system map in color based on topology rather than geography, thus making it user-friendly.

-In 1916, Edward Johnston designed the sans-serif Johnston typeface font for the London Underground, which is still in use today!
+In 1916, Edward Johnston designed the sans-serif Johnston typeface font for the London Underground, which is still in use today.

 Structure of the London Underground System

-Basically, the Underground comprises of 11 lines.
-These lines are divided into subsurface routes and deep-tube routes.
-The District, Circle, Hammersmith & City, and Metropolitan lines form the subsurface class, while the Bakerloo, Jubilee, Piccadilly, Central, Northern, Victoria and Waterloo & City lines form the deep-tube routes.
-A newly renovated line forms the 12

-th line - the London Overground.
+The Underground comprises of 11 lines.
+These lines are divided into sub-surface routes and deep-tube routes.
+The District, Circle, Hammersmith & City, and Metropolitan lines form the subsurface class, while the Bakerloo, Jubilee, Piccadilly, Central, Northern, Victoria, and Waterloo & City lines form the deep-tube routes.
+A newly renovated line forms the 12th line - the London Overground.
 The Underground serves 270 stations by rail.

 Aesthetic Components of the London Underground System

 Construction of the London Underground System